-Herald Publishing produces the annual Visit Hythe leaflet which includes a map of the village, a listing of the cruise liners docking throughout the summer and advertisements from shops, cafes and places to stay in Hythe and the local area.
+The Herald produces the annual Visit Hythe leaflet which includes a map of the village, a listing of the cruise liners docking throughout the summer and advertisements from shops, cafes and places to stay in Hythe and the local area.
 The leaflet is distributed to places to stay, attractions, businesses and TICs within an hour’s drive of the village.
 Click here to view the current leaflet.

 The Herald stocks a range of local history and interest books focussing on the New Forest, Southampton and surrounding areas, along with titles written by local authors; including fiction, non-fiction, children’s books, memoirs and poetry.

-Lou has worked in Local Media Advertising for nearly 20 years and has a wealth of knowledge when it comes to brand awareness, marketing strategies, local economic trends and copywriting and can help businesses of all shapes and sizes get the most from their advertising budget.
+Lou has worked in Local Media Advertising for over 20 years and has a wealth of knowledge when it comes to brand awareness, marketing strategies, local economic trends and copywriting and can help businesses of all shapes and sizes get the most from their advertising budget.
 In choosing The Herald as your advertising platform, you will benefit from value for money advertising and comprehensive coverage right across our circulation area.

 Paula has set the pages of every single issue of The Herald, which is quite a feat in itself, and has over 30 years’ experience in the publishing industry.
 She can also create your advertising artwork for you.
 With an excellent knowledge of local businesses, Paula also handles all the company invoicing and accounts.